 Doggy Hydeaway Rescue Rehab

-is a home-based, cage/kennel-free* facility specializing in behavior rehabilitation, modification and socialization.
+is a home-based facility specializing in behavior rehabilitation, modification and socialization.
 We are located on a beautiful 10 acre property in Valley Center CA (see below for a history of Valley Center!).
-Our rural setting provides a completely natural habitat that provides a perfect atmosphere where a dog can get back to being a dog.
-There is a creek running through the middle of the property that has a path following along side, as well as several large, open areas for playing fetch and running.
+Our rural setting provides a completely natural habitat where a stressed out dog can decompress in a quiet atmosphere.
+There are trails on and off property, as well as several large, open areas for playing fetch and running.
 There are many fenced-in areas used for introduction, pack integration, working with behavior issues, and when needed, the ability to separate a large number of dogs into smaller packs.
 There is ample shade throughout the property due to an abundance of trees.
 We also have a fully enclosed swimming pool which provides a great way to keep cool in the summer months, or for a no impact way of exercising dogs with arthritis or hip issues.

 Our senior guests are exercised based on their state of health and needs.
 We do find that many older dogs that don't get much exercise at home love to explore the property, providing them with mental stimulation which can be very tiring!
 We also do swim therapy with the senior dogs, and find that it can relieve pain associated with hip dysplasia.
 Plus, the cool water can help with inflammation and swelling, providing a natural form of pain relief.

 Our goal is to provide your dogs with a unique atmosphere, designed with the dog in mind, not the human.
 Dogs are simple creatures and when given the chance to just be a dog, they are very content and happy.